Best Cheap Health Insurance in Hawaii (2026)

 Gold plans pay for about 80% of your medical care.

-With a Gold plan, you could pay up to $1,500 per year of your own bills before your coverage starts and up to $8,900 total per year toward your medical bills.
+With a Gold plan, you could pay an average of $1,090 per year of your own bills before your coverage starts, and up to $8,440 total per year toward your medical bills.
 So even though the plan covers about 80% of your bills, it's important to still have savings in the bank in case you need expensive care.

 Silver plans: Best for most people